ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

             *   Vendor to use must appear as a key in [callout-vendors.js ](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/0.1/callout-vendors.js)
         *   Value is a mapping of macros to values.
     *   Macros for a given vendor URL are specified by that particular vendor.
         *   E.g., in Example 1 above, VendorA has specified the macro SLOT_ID in their callout URL (see Vendor URL Specification below).
 The RTC config specifies the value "1" to substitute for SLOT_ID in the callout URL.
+You may also set the value of a macro as a JSON object or array.
+This JSON object will be stringified automatically prior to replacement in the URL.
         *   Vendors can use the same macros as other vendors.
 *   urls
     *   Optional parameter